pzaino/thecrowler/README.md

 ### Build from source

-To check which buildable targets are available, run the following command:
+To check which targets can be built and are available, run the following command:

 ```bash
 go build -v ./...
 ```

-This will list all the buildable targets.
+This will list all the targets that can be built and are available.
 To build a target, run the following command:

 ```bash
 TheCrow/cmd/removeSite